daemonsy/spree_showcase/README.md

 Spree Showcase
 ===========

-Introduction goes here.
+Spree Showcase is a simple extension that allows you to create the good ol' slideshow.
+The goal is to create a slideshow extension that makes things easy for the users and programmers.
+Minimal effort needed.

+The secondary objective is to create a slideshow template that allows most types of JS slider to be implemented easily into Spree.

+Currently, this is the first iteration of the slideshow extension at v0.1.
+Contributors are greatly welcomed =)

+**Next to come:**
+- Adding sliders to different layout positions
+- Enabling more options to be customized in the Admin Menu

 Example
 =======

-Example goes here.
+Get a clean Spree Installation

+rails new spree_demo
+cd spree_demo
+spree install

+gem 'spree_showcase', :git=>"git://github.com/daemonsy/spree_showcase" # Into Gemfile

+bundle install
+rails g spree_showcase:install

 Testing
 -------

-Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.

-    $ bundle
-    $ bundle exec rake test_app
-    $ bundle exec rspec spec
+No tests have been done yet.
+Use at your own risk!

-Copyright (c) 2012 [name of extension creator], released under the New BSD License
+Copyright (c) 2012 Damon Aw, released under the New BSD License.
+[What is the BSD license anyway?]